 The main downsides of metal roofing are that it can cost more to install upfront and it doesn’t offer as much heat and noise insulation as other materials available.
-Costs vary widely depending on the type of steel selected, but that national average to install an metal roof is about $6,700 — price per square foot can be anywhere from $3 to $15 for installation.

 How can I finance a new roof?

-Reaching out to a mortgage broker or lender is another go-to for homeowner’s who are planning an expensive remodel.
+Reaching out to a mortgage broker or lender is another go-to for homeowners who are planning an expensive remodel.
 Be sure to compare your home loan options and pay attention to factors like interest rates and term length to get the most competitive financing.